Xqhare/nyx/README.md

 	- ARM / AArch64 maybe should I have one for testing.
 - Cli mode / version for even less ressource consumption
 - A welcome message on startup with tipps!
+- Backend v2 -> Now for Linux only for real!
+(Procfs is used in Linux / BSD but not by Windows or OSX)

 ## Features